Kadena Air Base: Post-Vietnam

 The F/RF-4C Phantom II replaced the F-105s in 1971, and a further upgrade to the F-15 Eagle was made in 1979.

 On 6 November 1972, the 18th Tactical Fighter Wing dispatched the McDonnell Douglas F-4C / D Phantom II fighter jets of the 44th Tactical Fighter Squadron and the 67th Tactical Fighter Squadron to the Ching Chuan Kang Air Base, Taiwan until 31 May 1975.
 Assist Taiwan ’s air defense against threats from China.

 The designation of the wing changed on 1 October 1991 to the 18th Wing with the implementation of the Objective Wing concept.
 With the objective wing, the mission of the 18th expanded to the Composite Air Wing concept of multiple different wing missions with different aircraft.
 The mission of the 18th was expanded to include aerial refueling with KC-135 Stratotanker tanker aircraft; and surveillance, warning, command and control E-3 Sentry, and communications.
 Added airlift mission in June 1992 with the C-12 Huron, transporting mission critical personnel, high-priority cargo and distinguished visitors.
 In February 1993, the 18th Wing gained responsibility for coordinating rescue operations in the Western Pacific and Indian Ocean.

 Arrival of Patriot unit

 In November 2006, the U.S. Army's 1st Battalion, 1st Air Defense Artillery Regiment, a Patriot PAC-III unit, deployed to Kadena from Fort Bliss Texas.
 Originally assigned to 31st ADA Brigade of Fort Bliss, they were reassigned to the 94th AAMDC, USINDOPACOM.
 The move was part of the BRAC consolidation of U.S. Army bases and security agreements between the U.S. and Japan.
 The battalion's mission is to defend the base against tactical ballistic missiles from North Korea.
 The deployment was controversial on Okinawa, being greeted with protests.

+Potential F-15EX deployment

+In late 2023, Nikkei Asia reported that the US Air Force would permanently station Boeing F-15EX Eagle II jets at Kadena Air Base.
+That total would be down from the 48 F-15C Eagle jets which were previously permanently stationed there.